genwager/SugarBuster/README.md

 2) too high, or
 3) for no apparent reason.

 The incidence of diabetes is increasing at an alarming rate in the United States [1].
-The goal of this project is create a therapeutic device to relieve sugar cravings in the moment and reduce symptoms of diabetes.
+The goal of this project is create a therapeutic device to relieve sugar cravings in the moment and reduces the symptoms of diabetes.

 ## Description